For an introduction to traditional orchards and the charitable work of Colwall Orchard Group (COG) please view our video below.

 From Wassail to Apple Day, from Mistletoe Fair to Blossom Picnic we love to get together, to socialise and celebrate all things orchardy!

-Colwall has a rich and well-documented history of commercial fruit growing so we've delved into the past to find out more about our orchard heritage.
-We've published an orchard heritage trail leaflet to share the findings.
+Colwall has a rich and well-documented history of commercial fruit growing.
+We've delved into the past to find out more about our orchard heritage and published an orchard heritage trail leaflet.

 We love to use our wonderful sites as a venue for other activities.
 Here Colwall Village Garden hosts an exhibition as part of h.Art - a countywide celebration of local artists.

-From harvesting fruit, to pruning or planting trees we've helped numerous local landowners with practical orchard work and in doing so help to keep traditional orchards as a feature of our local area.
+From harvesting fruit, to pruning or planting trees we've helped numerous local landowners with practical orchard work.
+In doing so we've helped to keep traditional orchards as a feature of our local area.